Leah31115/cardamine_amara_genome_analysis/README.md

 sbatch gffread.sh
 ```

-From our Moddotplot data output, we identified blocks of interest (BOI) within the haplome 1 scaffold 5 and haplome 2 scaffold 2.
+From our ModDotPlot data output, we identified blocks of interest (BOI) within the haplome 1 scaffold 5 and haplome 2 scaffold 2.
 Therefore, we filtered our gffread output haplome protein.fa files for these BOI regions using the commands below.
 Adjust the region of interest values according to your specific areas of interest, if desired.
 ```bash
 sed -n '31045,47299p' hap1.fa > hap1_rl5block_protein.fasta
 sed -n '26711,44990p' hap2.fa > hap2_rl2block_protein.fasta